ninjaaron/pyfil/README.rst

 optional arguments:
-  -h, --help            show this help message and exit -l, --loop            for i in sys.stdin: expression -q, --quiet           suppress automatic printing; If set, both statments
+  -h, --help            show this help message and exit -l, --loop            for i in sys.stdin: expression -q, --quiet           suppress automatic printing; If set, both statements
                         and expressions may be used -j, --json            load stdin as json into object 'j'; If used with --loop, treat each line of stdin as a new object